 Going beyond social media trends, and crafting a self-care practice to suit our individual needs.

 Distressed in more ways than one, our generation fully embraced self-care during the pandemic, catapulting it from a niche idea to a viral social media sensation.
-From cooking our own meals, to limiting screen-time, to exercising our minds and bodies… self-care took many forms.
+From cooking our own meals, to limiting screen-time, to exercising our minds and bodies and even some me-time with a trusty massager… self-care took many forms.
 Unfortunately, where the zeitgeist goes, capitalism and hashtags follow.
 Garbed under masterful marketing, self-care is not as simple as it once was.